joycellu/tooluse-search-agent/README.md

 ## Repository Structure

 -  `scripts/` is where  `run_search_o1.py` is stored, which handles query generation, retrieval, and model reasoning.
+Under scripts is also `evaluate.py`, where the actual evaluation of the model is conducted, and how we were able to do an error analysis, and understand how the models accuarcy.
 - The `data/QA_Datasets` is where our data is stored under the file name `hotpotqa.json`
 - The `models/` directory defines model loading and inference utilities for running **Qwen** or any other supported LLM.
 - All produced outputs—such as **JSONL logs** of model thoughts, search calls, and final answers—are automatically stored in the `outputs/` directory for each dataset split.